santidev95/mon-tools/README.md

 - Paste a list of addresses, generate a Merkle root and proofs.
 - Download proofs as a JSON file for airdrops or allowlist use.

+### Portfolio Viewer
+- **Summary Dashboard**: View your total MON balance, transaction count, token holdings, and staking positions at a glance
+- **Token Management**:
+  - Categorized view of all your token holdings
+  - Real-time balance updates
+  - Direct links to token explorers
+  - Support for native and custom tokens
+- **Staking Overview**:
+  - Track all your staking positions
+  - View staked amounts for different protocols
+  - Quick access to staking platforms
+- **NFT Gallery**:
+  - Browse your NFT collections
+  - View floor prices and collection details
+  - Direct links to Magic Eden listings
+  - Infinite scroll for large collections
+- **Domain Management**:
+  - View all your registered domains
+  - Check expiration dates
+  - Verify transferability status
+  - Integration with AllDomains

 ## MonTools OS

 - Launch from the homepage or `/os`.